-Research In Motion (RIM), a global leader in wireless innovation, revolutionized the mobile industry with the introduction of the BlackBerry solution in 1999.
+Founded in 1984 and currently based in Waterloo, Ontario, Research In Motion (RIM) is a global leader in wireless innovation that revolutionized the mobile industry with the introduction of the BlackBerry solution in 1999.
 Today, BlackBerry products and services are used by millions of customers around the world to stay connected to the people and content that matter most throughout their day.
-With \$19.9 billion in revenues in 2011 (33% in comparison to 2010), RIM was founded in 1984 and is currently based in Waterloo, Ontario.
-RIM employs 17500 people and operates offices in North America, Europe, Asia Pacific and Latin America.
+With \$19.9 billion in revenues in 2011 (up by 33% in comparison to 2010), RIM employs 17500 people and operates offices in North America, Europe, Asia Pacific and Latin America.
 The company designs, manufactures, and markets wireless solutions for the worldwide mobile communications market.
 Through the development of integrated hardware, software and services, it provides platforms and solutions for seamless access to time-sensitive information, including email, phone, short messaging, internet and intranet-based applications and browsing.
-BlackBerry's wireless platform and the RIM Wireless Handheld product line have been designed by the company's software development tools and other software and hardware innovations.
+RIM's portfolio includes the BlackBerry wireless platform, the RIM Wireless Handheld product line, software development tools, radio-modems and software/hardware licensing agreements.